 Step 1: The first thing we need to do is to bring a large pot of water to a rolling boil.

 Step 2: Set your timer to 60 seconds.
 Add your raw almonds, all at once, to the boiling water.
 Start your timer the second the almonds hit the water.
 Let the almonds boil for EXACTLY 60 seconds.
 If you go passed the minute mark, your almonds will immediately begin to soften.
 This is not what we are aiming for.
 So, stay close to your almonds and no interruptions for 60 seconds.

-Step 5: Blot the almonds with a paper towel.
-Place your “skinless” almonds in a single layer in a sheet pan, which has been lined with a tea towel and leave to air dry.
-You can discard the skins (I will usually add them to my garden beds).
+Step 5: Blot the almonds with a tea towel.
+Place your “skinless” almonds in a single layer on a sheet pan, which has been lined with a tea towel and leave to air dry.

-Fresh, perfectly blanched almonds, ready to be transformed into some wonderful baked treats!
+Et voilà, fresh, perfectly blanched almonds, ready to be transformed into some wonderful baked treats or savory dishes!

 - 1/2 cup almonds

-Allow to air dry before storing.
-Can be refrigerated for up to 2 months or frozen for a year.
+- Allow to air dry before storing.
+Can be refrigerated for up to 2 months or frozen for up to a year.